Working Effectively With Blind and Low Vision Patients

 DMU faculty, staff, students, residents, and the medical community.

-- Describe barriers faced by individuals losing vision and how these barriers can be overcome.
+- Discuss how these barriers can be overcome.

-- Describe challenges that these patients face in medical settings and how to approach patients who are blind or losing vision.
+- Approach patients who are blind or losing vision.

-- Identify tools and access technology that blind people use to work and live independently.
+- Use tools and access technology blind people use to work and live independently.

 Emily Wharton, MFA, CPM

 Session proposals are now being accepted for the DMU Grand Rounds series!
 Have you encountered an interesting clinical case, seen a patient with a unique history, condition, and/or treatment protocol, or been involved with interprofessional management that improves patient care and treatment outcomes?
 If so, you're invited to help build the series by submitting a session proposal!
 In addition to the rare and unique, cases of more common conditions are also acceptable, and proposals from external members of the broader healthcare community are welcomed and encouraged.
 Please click the button below to learn more about the series and access the submission form.